SeekingFor/jfniki/readme.txt

 ---
 SeekingForAttention
- o made the jfniki Freenet Plugin into a real toadlet.

-sethcg@a-tin0kMl1I~8xn5lkQDqYZRExKLzJITrxcNsr4T~fY
- o patch to make jfniki work with Freetalk. o patch to dump jfniki to html for insertion as a freesite (DumpWiki)
+ o made the jfniki Freenet Plugin into a real toadlet. o fixed jfniki Freenet pluging to work after the freenet 1413 changes to the plugin api. sethcg@a-tin0kMl1I~8xn5lkQDqYZRExKLzJITrxcNsr4T~fY o patch to make jfniki work with Freetalk. o patch to dump jfniki to html for insertion as a freesite (DumpWiki)